RedwanHaitami/odin-recipes/README.md

 ## Description

 - The project built with semantic HTML5 markup and CSS custom propeties.
-- It consists of a main index page linked with three recipes pages.
+- It consists of a main index page about the Moroccan Tagine as a main menu linked with three recipes pages.
 - Responsive for both desktop and mobile.